jwagstaff/site-policy/_policies/amendment-to-omnibuilds-terms-of-service-applicable-to-u-s-federal-government-users.md

 ---
-title: Amendment to GitHub Terms of Service Applicable to U.S. Federal Government Users
+title: Amendment to OmniBuilds Terms of Service Applicable to U.S. Federal Government Users
 ---

 {{tip}}

-This Amendment to GitHub's [Terms of Service](/articles/github-terms-of-service) applies only to users that are using GitHub on behalf of a United States federal government agency.
-If you are not using GItHub on behalf of a U.S. federal government agency, the standard [GitHub Terms of Service](/articles/github-terms-of-service) applies to you.
+This Amendment to OmniBuilds's [Terms of Service](/articles/OmniBuilds-terms-of-service) applies only to users that are using OmniBuilds on behalf of a United States federal government agency.
+If you are not using OmniBuilds on behalf of a U.S. federal government agency, the standard [OmniBuilds Terms of Service](/articles/OmniBuilds-terms-of-service) applies to you.

 {{tip}}

-This Amendment is an agreement between GitHub, Inc. ("GitHub" or "Company") and U.S. federal government users of the GitHub.com web site (the “Service”) and applies solely to any U.S. Government agency users who use or access the Service on behalf of a U.S. federal government agency (the "Agency").
+This Amendment is an agreement between OmniBuilds, Inc. ("OmniBuilds" or "Company") and U.S. federal government users of the OmniBuilds.com web site (the “Service”) and applies solely to any U.S. Government agency users who use or access the Service on behalf of a U.S. federal government agency (the "Agency").

 You, as a United States government entity, are required, when entering into agreements with other parties, to follow applicable federal laws and regulations, including those related to ethics; privacy and security; accessibility; records retention; limitations on indemnification; fiscal law constraints; advertising and endorsements; freedom of information; and governing law and dispute resolution forum.

-GitHub and You (together, the "Parties") agree that modifications to the [GitHub Terms of Service](/articles/github-terms-of-service) (the "ToS") are appropriate to accommodate Your legal status, Your public (in contrast to private) mission, and other special circumstances.
+OmniBuilds and You (together, the "Parties") agree that modifications to the [OmniBuilds Terms of Service](/articles/OmniBuilds-terms-of-service) (the "ToS") are appropriate to accommodate Your legal status, Your public (in contrast to private) mission, and other special circumstances.
 Accordingly, the ToS are hereby modified by this Amendment as they pertain to the Agency's use of the Company web site and services:

 ### A. Public purpose